 It can’t be said enough: no one should abuse this knowledge and actually attempt to break into a Gmail account.
 Doing so is illegal and it could land you in a boatload of trouble, not to mention violating moral principles, such as the right to privacy.
 We are looking at this purely from an academic perspective; knowing how black hat hackers operate will increase your skills and knowledge as a white hat hacker.

 Method 1: The Keylogger

-And hardware keyloggers are even easier to install, because they typically look like a PS2 jack of USB flash drive that can easily be inserted into the back of a desktop computer – without the target being any the wiser.
-Many of them are even undetectable by the latest antirust and anti-spyware software.
+And hardware keyloggers are even easier to install, because they typically look like a PS2 jack of USB flash drive that can easily be inserted into the back of a desktop computer – without the target being any wiser.
+Many of them are even undetectable by the latest anti-virus and anti-spyware software.

 Method 2: Phishing

-After the false phishing site has been setup, the hacker then sends links to the bogus site to all of their victims.
-A careless user won’t see that the URL is slightly different and consequently send their username and password straight into the hands of the attacker.
+After the false phishing site has been setup, the hacker then sends links of the bogus site to all of their victims.
+A careless user won’t see that the URL is slightly different and will consequently send their username and password straight into the hands of the attacker.
 Then the phishing site typically redirects the user to the genuine site to avoid suspicion.
-Though there are a lot of phishing filters and web URL blacklists that attempt to stamp out phishing, there are always new phishing sites popping up and there is nothing we can do to eliminate them completely.
+Though there are a lot of phishing filters and web URL blacklists that attempt to stamp out phishing, there are always new phishing sites popping up, and there is nothing we can do to eliminate them completely.

 Method 3: Social Engineering

 Social engineering has remained another effective alternative for hackers to steal users’ login credentials.
 The idea is to impersonate another individual or to dupe the target into willingly forfeiting their login credentials, and there are several ways to do this.